tarang-soni/tarang-soni/Portfolio/Projects/Overlap.md

 ### Achievements:

 * This game won one of the best game mechanic in Global Game Jam Chennai.
-* My first game to cross 100 downloads!
+* We made this game within 1 day.
 * Group game project;

 ### Link to the Game: